-Getting a guide is awesome- it’s a great way to learn more about the history of a place and you get to know and support a local.
-But getting a reliable guide at the Taj Mahal can be a bit tricky- there’s less than 100 government approved tour guides (who each have government issued ID and can be booked here), while an estimated 3,000 individuals jockey for your attention- and money- to lead you around the complex (remember that scene from the movie Slumdog Millionaire?
+Getting a guide is awesome- it’s a great way to learn more about the history of a place (there’s virtually no educational signage inside the complex), plus you get to know and support a local.
+But getting a reliable and knowledgeable guide at the Taj Mahal can be a bit tricky- an estimated 3,000 individuals jockey for your attention- and money- to lead you around the complex, many of which who hang around the entrance and try to aggressively pressure you into purchasing a tour as you enter (remember that scene from the movie Slumdog Millionaire?
 Anyone?).

 10. Plan on being separated from your group when going through security.